 Insurance Status and Cost of Care

-did not have health insurance coverage, whether through commercial or
+health insurance coverage, whether through commercial or public plans.

 Hospital Emergency Department Visits

 - In 2011, there were 19,584 ED visits for asthma in Wisconsin, costing over

 - Between 2002 and 2011, population-based asthma ED visit rates in Wisconsin